New Orleans, 1871

 The legs of the bed would also be sitting in tall metal or glass cups, perhaps with creosote in them, to stop insects, spiders, or even scorpions, if there were any here, from climbing up into the bed with its occupant.

 There was a large cross hanging on the wall opposite the foot of the bed and the almost obligatory picture of the Madonna and child that went with it.
 He also saw his own razor lying there.
 Jennings had been to see him.
 From the absence of any rasping sound as he moved his head on the pillow, he realized that someone had recently shaved him.
-He may have been there longer than he might think.
+He may have been here longer than he might think.
 Despite the other smells, there was also a smell of cleanliness and the perfumed scent of a woman that would cling to everything she cared for and touched.
 He was immersed in it.
 It comforted him.
 It also told him that he was safe and that he was still alive.

 It was strangely comforting; the sounds and smell of a home, where love, ruled, albeit a strange home and not his own; but then he had no home of that kind, at least not close by.
 There was a brightly colored bird watching him from the windowsill of the open window, letting a cooling breeze of air in.
 A slight movement beside him caught his attention, and he tried to turn his head but couldn’t; his neck was stiff.
 Then he remembered being struck there the previous night.
 He felt a delicate touch of a woman’s hand on his brow and heard the swish of a skirt.
 An angel moved into his limited range of vision to look kindly down upon him as she first put her cheroot aside and then brought a damp cloth to his brow.
-He almost laughed at the strange incongruity of it all—one of the most strikingly beautiful women he had ever seen, with such an unladylike habit—but such things were common here.
+He almost laughed at the strange incongruity of it all—one of the most strikingly beautiful women he had ever seen, with such an unladylike habit, for other circles—but such things were common here.
 His pillow was damp beneath him as though she had bathed his brow several times before, to try to ease his discomfort.

 Smoking a cheroot or a cigar was a strange habit for a beautiful young woman to have, and she was very young.
 Moreover, she was very beautiful, with white teeth—obviously looked after, despite that other strange habit—as she smiled at him.
 She was one of those he remembered from the levee the previous night or earlier as he had intervened on their behalf and had struck that man, Henstridge, and had knocked him to the ground.
 She spoke in that strange but beautiful language again, a nondescript mixture of many tongues, just as the people were a mix of many bloodlines and, often, the better for it, feeling kinship with so many.
 However, it was a wary kind of kinship.
 Your worst enemies were among those closest to you.